home-assistant/home-assistant.io/source/_integrations/matter.markdown

 ### Switchbot Hub 2

-Switchbot has released a (beta) firmware update to enable Matter support on their Hub 2, effectively bridging (some of the) devices on the Hub 2, such as curtain motors into Matter.
-The Switchbot Hub 2 is a Matter bridge device.
+SwitchBot has released a (beta) firmware update to enable Matter support on their Hub 2.
+The SwitchBot Hub 2 is a Matter bridge device.
+It is bridging some of the devices, such as curtain motors, into Matter.

 - You need to enable the Matter bridge support in the Switchbot app, copy the code and use that to commission the Hub to HA (or use a second device to scan the QR code).
 - Device support is limited, you bridge specific devices to Matter by adding them as "Secondary device" in the app.
 Note that not all switchbot devices can be bridged.